BDC Hamburger Icon

 1. Finding the first users

 The first users of your product or service are key because they can tell others about what you offer.
 However, convincing someone to be the first user can be painful because the most work goes into influencing the decision.
 That’s why many companies desperately try anything to get those first users, including giving away their product or service or offering a free trial period.
-It can seem like an impossible task, but it’s one worth the considerable effort it will take to locate and win over those first users.
+It can seem like an impossible task, but it’s worth the considerable effort it will take to locate and win over those first users.

 These first users will come faster if you take the time to get to know your prospects and find out what they are really seeking.
-Then go back and make sure what you’re offering fills that void for them.
-Return to those prospects and show them what you’ve done to see if it’s something they want.
+Then, go back and make sure what you’re offering fills that void for them.
+Return to those prospects and show them what you’ve done, to see if it’s something they want.
 If they say yes, then you have the first users.

 2. Being rejected by investors